paunik/ScrollMagic/Understanding : Basics.md

 var scene;
 ```

-In this case we've defined a var called “scene” and now we will give it a value which is init a new ScrollScene class.
+In this case we've defined a variable called “scene” and now we'll give it a value which is init a new ScrollScene class.

 ```javascript
 var scene = new ScrollScene();